Where Did the Different “Races” Come From?

-The Bible does not classify human beings along the “racial” lines that are common to modern thought.
+The Bible does not classify human beings along the racial lines common to modern thought.
 The Greek term that is rendered “race” — several times in the American Standard Version of the Bible (cf. Mk.
 7:26; Acts 4:36; 18:2, 24) — finds a variety of translation expressions in the old King James Version.

 The following facts are most relevant to this issue.

 In Acts chapter 10 there is the record of the first instance of Gentiles being admitted into the kingdom of Christ.
-The case involved Cornelius, a Roman centurion who worshipped the true God (v.
-2), but who had not been proselytized to the Jewish system (cf. Acts 2:11).
-By a vision, the Lord instructed the Roman officer to send for Peter, who would provide the necessary information for conversion (vv.
-3ff; cf. 11:14).
+The case involved Cornelius, a Roman centurion who worshiped the true God (Acts 10:2) but who had not been proselytized to the Jewish system (cf. Acts 2:11).
+By a vision, the Lord instructed the Roman officer to send for Peter, who would provide the necessary information for conversion (Acts 10:3ff; 11:14).

-Similarly, Peter was supplied with a supernatural “nudge,” motivating him to go to this Gentile dignitary with the gospel (vv.
-9ff).
+Similarly, Peter was supplied with a supernatural “nudge,” motivating him to go to this Gentile dignitary with the gospel (Acts 10:9ff).
 When all the respective parties made their connection, the apostle explained why this unusual event was transpiring.
-It was because “God is no respecter of persons: but in every nation he who fears [reverences] him, and works righteousness, is acceptable to him” (vv.
-34-35).
+It was because:

 Another element that must be factored into this scenario is the historical circumstance of the dispersing of the human family in the days of the post-Flood era.
 Early humanity largely had neglected the Creator’s charge to “fill the earth” (Gen. 1:28).
 In fact, a significant portion absolutely refused to do so (see Gen. 11:4).